Skip to main content

 Current use: Demolished

 Bullock's expanded the teflon roof idea and opened at the new San Mateo Fashion Island mall September 24, 1981.
-This store remained open the longest until closing November 1986.
+Although the chain closed most stores by 1984, this store remained open two years longer.
+Closed November 1986.

 Aerial photo of Bullock’s at San Mateo’s Fashion Island Mall, featuring the store’s distinctive white tent-like fiberglass roof.